Our school aim is to 'Light the spark for a love of learning and of life.'

 To excite and promote a love of learning and enable pupils to make at least good progress, teachers plan a stimulating, literacy-led, cross curricular focus for study each term which captures your child's interest and imagination whilst embedding the '3 R's' of reading, writing and maths.
 Our starting point is the National Curriculum.
 Holistic Plans for each class can be found on their webpage.
-Our Curriculum overview for 2019-20 can be found here:
+Our Curriculum overview can be found here:

 We drive our school curriculum through SPARK approach to learning.

 Our newsfeed is updated weekly, sharing how the SPARK for a love of learning and of life is lit at Wybunbury Delves.

 We are using the acronym SPARK to act as a unifying reminder of our priorities for delivering children's learning.